 Smart Guide to Finding Vacation Rentals in Playa del Carmen

 Want to live like a local in Mexico for a few months or escape winter completely?
 If you’re dreaming of renting an apartment, condo or hotel in Playa del Carmen, Mexico for a vacation or long term stay, but don’t want to spend a fortune or make a bad choice, read on.
-For the past several years, I’ve spent many months in Playa del Carmen and here’s what I’ve learned about how to find a nice vacation apartment rental, how much to budget and how to make your stay as enjoyable as possible.
+For the past several years, I’ve spent many months in Playa del Carmen and here’s what I’ve learned about monthly rentals in Playa del Carmen including how to find a nice vacation apartment, how much to budget and how to make your stay as enjoyable as possible.

 Why Digital Nomads and Expats Are Choosing Playa Del Carmen, Mexico